Polly retries making outages worse: stop retry storms with backoff and jitter

 The exact code varies by client and SLA.
 The shape does not.

 1. Timeout budget first.
-One call has a maximum budget, including retries.
+One call has a maximum budget including retries, or you convert dependency failure into your own timeout cascade.

 2. Retry only what is plausibly transient.
 429, 5xx, timeouts, connection resets.